Imagine what could you achieve in 24 months.

 What should you look for in a credit card that offers a 24 month balance transfer?

+- The promotional interest rate.
 Depending on the credit card, the balance transfer interest rate could be a low ongoing rate or 0% for the 24 month period.
-While a card with a 0% interest rate might seem more appealing, it might come with a higher annual fee that could offset the savings in interest that you'd make.
+While a card with a 0% interest rate might seem more appealing, it might come with a higher annual fee or balance transfer fee that could offset the savings in interest that you'd make.
 You can look at how much debt you owe before you conduct the balance transfer and calculate how much you'd need to allocate every month to pay off your debt in full before the promotion ended to determine which option is right for you.

-Basically, the more features your card has (such as Platinum cards), the higher the annual fee.
+- Annual fee.
+Basically, the more features your card has (such as platinum cards), the higher the annual fee.
 Again, it's important to make sure that the interest savings exceed the annual fee.
 If it doesn't, you might want to consider a balance transfer card with a low or no annual fee.

+- Balance transfer fee.
 You may have to pay a balance transfer fee when you move your credit card balance from one account to another.
-This charge is normally a percentage of the balance.
+This charge is normally a percentage (usually between 1% to 3%) of the balance.
 This means that the higher the amount you want to transfer, the higher the fee.
+This fee is added to the principal balance transfer amount and will collect the same 0% or low interest rate for the term of the offer.

 Pros and cons of a 24-month balance transfer credit card